 But there is hope.
 We invite storytellers and audiences to debate and define "climate refugees" for themselves--to reveal the historical, political, economic, and environmental causes of migration, and to provide tools for building community resilience and allying movements for social and environmental justice.

-This project is funded with support from UCSD’s Critical Refugee Studies Collective and a National Geographic Documenting Human Migrations education grant.
+This project is funded with support from the University of California’s Critical Refugee Studies Collective and a National Geographic Documenting Human Migrations education grant.

 US & US-Mexico Border

-Project Director Tina Shull, Ph.D., is currently a Post-doctoral Fellow in Global American Studies at Harvard University.
+Project Director Tina Shull, PhD, is currently a Post-doctoral Fellow in Global American Studies at Harvard University.
 She has taught and published widely in the fields of US foreign relations, immigration enforcement, and climate migration.
-As a 2016 Soros Justice Fellow at Freedom for Immigrants, she founded the publication IMM Print, and her current book project is titled Invisible Bodies: Immigration Crisis and Private Prisons Since the Reagan Era.
+As a 2016 Soros Justice Fellow at Freedom for Immigrants, she founded the publication IMM Print, and she is currently working on a book project titled, Invisible Bodies: Immigration Crisis and Private Prisons Since the Reagan Era.

 US & Marshall Islands

-Saumaun Heiat is a Master's student at the Elliott School of International Affairs at George Washington University.
+Saumaun Heiat is a graduate of the Elliott School of International Affairs at George Washington University.
 As a Program Support Officer at the International Organization for Migration (IOM) in Bangladesh in 2017, Saumaun worked to support Rohingya Muslim refugees in Cox's Bazaar and families displaced from coastal areas in Dhaka.